helenebech/photo-app/A2_response_to_criteria.md

     -config/s3.js
     -routes/images.js

 ### Core - Statelessness

-- **What data is stored within your application that is not stored in cloud data services?:** [eg. intermediate video files that have been transcoded but not stabilised]
+- **What data is stored within your application that is not stored in cloud data services?:** We have queues for uplaoding pictures that are stored locally and short-lived access tokens.
-- **Why is this data not considered persistent state?:** [eg. intermediate files can be recreated from source if they are lost]
+- **Why is this data not considered persistent state?:** Loss does not affect the performancy of the application.
-- **How does your application ensure data consistency if the app suddenly stops?:** [eg. journal used to record data transactions before they are done.
-A separate task scans the journal and corrects problems on startup and once every 5 minutes afterwards. ]
+- **How does your application ensure data consistency if the app suddenly stops?:** The application is effectively stateless, since the state of the application is stored in cloud storages such as MongoDB and S3.
+Losing queues for example would only impact performance and not the functionality of the application.
 - **Relevant files:**
     -